 Guidelines and Procedures for Dealing with Allegations of Research Misconduct

-In the application of any and all phases of the procedures outlined below, it must be kept in mind that both persons making charges of misconduct and those so charged have rights to be scrupulously respected.
-It should also be understood that the procedures must be appropriate for applications involving persons of any university position where such misconduct may occur.
+In the application of any and all phases of the procedures outlined below, it must be kept in mind that persons making charges of misconduct, those so charged, as well as research subjects identifiable from research records or evidence, have rights to be scrupulously respected.
+It should also be understood that the process below must be appropriate for applications involving persons of any university position where such misconduct may occur.